U.S. FDA advisers overwhelmingly back authorizing Pfizer COVID-19 vaccine

 The documents also disclosed data on safety including cases of Bell’s palsy among volunteers in the placebo and vaccine groups, though it said the cases in the trial occurred at the same rate as in the general population.
 Other reactions included fever, fatigue and chills.

-Reporting by Manas Mishra in Bengaluru and Julie Steenhuysen in Chicago, Additional reporting by Michael Erman in Maplewood, NJ; Editing by Caroline Humer and Bill Berkrot
+Reporting by Manas Mishra in Bengaluru and Julie Steenhuysen in Chicago; Additional reporting by Michael Erman in Maplewood, NJ; Editing by Caroline Humer, Peter Henderson, Bill Berkrot and Lincoln Feast

 Our Standards: The Thomson Reuters Trust Principles.